Ayms/node-Tor/README.md

 * Note: if for example only one peer has the requested chunks, all the requests will finally end up to him since the ORDBs will send the requests to one of the ORDBs he is connected to.

-* A computes tm for every GETm, the time between the request (db_query) and the answer (db_connected).
-Average 250ms so 31250 B if rate of 1 Mbps, 2 blocks.
+* A computes tm for every GETm, the time between the request (db_query) and the answer (db_data).
+Example: 250ms so 31250 B if rate of 1 Mbps, 2 blocks.

 * A computes the effective rate for each GETm.